How to Give

 The University of Texas System’s federal tax ID number is 30-0710145.

 You may take a full income tax deduction on the initial gift amount as well as any additional gifts, to the extent allowed by law.
-Once the funds are invested you can recommend grants to UTSA or any other of the 14 UT Institutions.
+Once the funds are invested you can recommend grants to UT San Antonio or any other of the 14 UT Institutions.
 There is a minimum contribution of $25,000 and a required minimum annual distribution of 5% of the assets.
 Contact us to learn more.

 © Planned Giving Marketing.
 This document is informational and educational in nature.
 It is not offering professional tax, legal, or accounting advice.
 For specific advice about the effect of any planning concept on your tax or financial situation or with your estate, please consult a qualified professional advisor.